Stefan R. Stoyanov is the founder and managing member of the Firm.

 - intellectual property licensing and development of licensing strategies;

-- intellectual property due diligence and assessments of patent portfolios (including for M&A transactions, buy-outs, investment, valuations, and assessment of potential liability).
+- due diligence for M&A transactions, buy-outs, investment, valuations, and assessment of potential liability.

 Because of Mr. Stoyanov’s engineering background and ability to read and write source code, his matters often involve computer software and complex technologies, including: